 After winning multiple awards in two consecutive seasons, Peel the Limelight will return to the Bangkok Theatre Festival this November, with the arresting psychological thriller "Death and the Maiden" by Ariel Dorfman

 Inspired by events in the author's native Chile, emerging from the rule of dictator Augusto Pinochet, the play tells the story of Paulina, a former political prisoner who was brutally tortured by her captors many years before.
-Her husband Gerardo has been recently nominated to lead the human rights commission in charge of investigating the atrocities committed by the regime.
-Their holiday at the beach house is interrupted by the mysterious visit of a Dr. Roberto Miranda – the good samaritan who had stopped to help Gerardo on the road when his car broke down.
+Her husband Gerardo has been recently appointed to the human rights commission in charge of investigating the atrocities committed by the regime.
+A holiday at their beach house is interrupted by the mysterious visit of a Dr. Roberto Miranda – the Good Samaritan who had stopped to help Gerardo on the road when his car broke down.
 Although she was blindfolded in her captivity, Paulina is convinced their unexpected visitor is the man who orchestrated her torture sessions.
-She ties him to a chair and conducts her own interrogation, gun in hand.
+She ties him to a chair and, gun in hand, conducts her own interrogation.

 “Death and the Maiden” received its world premiere in July 1991 at London’s Royal Court Upstairs.
 The production transferred to the Mainstage of The Royal Court and won the Olivier Award for Best New Play.
 It premiered on Broadway a year later in a star-studded production, directed by Mike Nichols and featuring Glenn Close as Paulina, Richard Dreyfuss as Gerardo, and Gene Hackman as Miranda.
 Glenn Close received a Tony for her performance.
 Roman Polanski directed the film adaptation of 1994, starring Sigourney Weaver, Ben Kingsley, and Stuart Wilson